 Tuition fees will be charged from studies starting in August 2017 or later.
 The amount of the fee can vary between higher education institutions.

 The higher education institutions will develop a scholarship scheme that will give financial support for students enrolled in degree programmes that are subject to the charge.

 The fee will not be charged from students who are equated with EU area citizens.
 The exemption will also apply to those who have an EU blue card stated in the Aliens Act, continuous or permanent residence permit or a long-term resident’s EC residence permit.

 If you already have a study right in a Finnish higher education institution in a degree programme that did not charge tuition fees when you started your studies, and you apply for a transfer through transfer student application for a degree programme that now charges tuition fees, you will not have to pay the tuition fee.

-Migri – Residence permit (Finnish Immigration Service)
+Migri – Studying in Finland (Finnish Immigration Service)